 Getting hacked is never a pleasant experience and it’s only the beginning of a painstaking journey.
 After being hacked you are likely to experience a domino effect where a number of bad things will occur one after the other or maybe all at once (if you are unlucky).
+Moreover, repairing a hacked website is a time consuming and expensive process.
 Our goal with this post is simple, we’ll tell you the harmful things that happen to your site after it’s hacked.

 Following a hack, these are the harmful things that can happen to your site:

 Your Site Could be Defaced

 There are a number of reasons as to why hackers hack a WordPress site.
 Some hackers like to deface your site by posting a political message across the page to promote their own interests.
 These hackers are called hacktivists.
 After breaking into the site, they inject a piece of information that they want your visitors to see.